-As carbon deep in the mantle of earth’s cratonic zones under exquisite forces became diamond, and as the increased flare of moissanite now produced in the lab usurps the concept of organic, so the poem arrives from the “three times,” past, present and future combined, each a song utterly unique.
+As carbon deep in the mantle of earth’s cratonic zones under exquisite forces became diamond; as the increased flare of laboratory moissanite usurps the concept of organic; the poem arrives from the three times; past, present and future combine, with each song unique.

-Artwork: Our house style leans towards b&w, color-muted, supra’naturalism, interiority, and the informal; send at will.
-Examples here. (max 615px width, 72-92 dpi; we can size larger to smaller, no worries).
+Artwork: Our house style leans towards supra’naturalism, interiority, and the informal; send at will.
+Examples here (max 615px width, 72-92 dpi; we can resize).

 Thank you, we look forward to your work,